paulb17/Springboard/Capstone Project 1/README.md

 ### Fiar Isaac Corporation (FICO) Scores
 ![title](https://github.com/paulb17/Springboard/blob/master/Capstone%20Project%201/README_images%20/FICO%20Score%20Analysis.png)

 Results of a t-test indictated that on average, borrowers that default have lower FICO scores than those that fully pay off their loans (p = .00027).
-In addition, a Spearman's rank correlation test led to the conclusion that borrowers with higher FICO scores are less likely to default ($\rho$ = -1.0, p <.0001).
+In addition, a Spearman's rank correlation test led to the conclusion that borrowers with higher FICO scores are less likely to default (&rho; = -1.0, p <.0001).
 Based on ratings from the FICO website, Lending Club borrowers have FICO scores that can be categorized as good, very good and exceptional.

 ### Age of Oldest Credit Account
 ![title](https://github.com/paulb17/Springboard/blob/master/Capstone%20Project%201/README_images%20/Credit_history.png)

-Although a positive association was found between FICO scores and the age of a borrower's oldest credit account ($\rho$ = .92, p = .00086), it was noted that default risk did not generally decrease as the age of oldest credit account increased.
+Although a positive association was found between FICO scores and the age of a borrower's oldest credit account (&rho; = .92, p = .00086), it was noted that default risk did not generally decrease as the age of oldest credit account increased.
 This was mainly as a result of the significantly larger proportion of borrowers in the 500-600 months oldest credit account category that loaned money for home improvement (p = .002).

 Further investigation revealed that most borrowers who loan money for home imporovements have mortgages.
 However, a chi-square test led to the conclusion that borrowers with mortgages are less likely to default than borrowers without mortgages (p < .0001).